irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 and maintain an environment that encourages broad participation, and one in which people are treated with dignity, decency, and respect

+This document is a product of the Internet Research Steering Group (IRSG).

 --- middle